 Both scotch and bourbon have very different distillation requirements and alcohol by volume levels so it’s important to remember this when you’re out shopping for the right scotch or bourbon variety to suit your taste buds and flavor profile.

 Bourbon typically has to be distilled to no more than 80% ABV which is 160 proof and it can’t be more than 62.5% ABV during the aging process.
-Scotch whiskey, on the other hand, must have an ABV rating of less than 94.8% and it is typically aged in used oak barrels which have retained a lot of unique flavors over the years after being used to ferment several different types of alcohol types and contents.
+Scotch whisky, on the other hand, must have an ABV rating of less than 94.8% and it is typically aged in used oak barrels which have retained a lot of unique flavors over the years after being used to ferment several different types of alcohol types and contents.

-It’s important to remember the various distillation levels and fermentation processes used in making both bourbon and scotch whiskey so that you can ensure you’re choosing the right alcohol type for your particular taste needs and wants.
+It’s important to remember the various distillation levels and fermentation processes used in making both bourbon and scotch whisky so that you can ensure you’re choosing the right alcohol type for your particular taste needs and wants.

-The Aging Process: Bourbon vs Scotch
+Bourbon vs Scotch Aging Process

-The aging process is probably the most important factor that will determine the overall flavor of your selected bourbon or scotch whiskey choice.
+The aging process is probably the most important factor that will determine the overall flavor of your selected bourbon or scotch whisky choice.
 Both bourbon and scotch use very different aging processes which add to their overall unique flavors and undertones.

 Many manufacturers who make regular bourbon have no required aging limit in order to produce bourbon.
 However, if a company wants their bourbon to be classified as “straight bourbon” they must age the bourbon for no less than 2yrs and it cannot contain any added spirits, flavors, or colors.

 Scotch, on the other hand, must be aged for a minimum of 3yrs however there are still various scotch classifications similar to bourbon classifications that are out there.
-A great example of this would be single malt scotch which is a scotch whiskey that is made using malted barley in pot stills in a single distillery.
+A great example of this would be single malt scotch which is a scotch whisky that is made using malted barley in pot stills in a single distillery.

-Blended scotch whiskey is produced by combining various malts with whiskey varieties in column stills.
+Blended scotch whisky is produced by combining various malts with whiskey varieties in column stills.
 The location in which the alcohol is being fermented will also play a huge factor in determining how long it should be aged and what process should be used during the aging process.

 Is scotch better than bourbon?

 The funny thing about this is that scotch is actually in a sense a byproduct of bourbon given the predominant use of barley malts in its fermentation and aging process.
-Bourbon is generally known to have more of a sweet taste when compared to scotch which is why hardcore alcohol enthusiasts generally prefer scotch whiskey over bourbon.
+Bourbon is generally known to have more of a sweet taste when compared to scotch which is why hardcore alcohol enthusiasts generally prefer scotch whisky over bourbon.

 Bourbon whiskey tends to use the implementation of various different grain types and barleys all of which add their own unique taste and overall flavor to the whiskey type in question.

-Scotch Whiskey Ingredients:
+Scotch Whiskey Ingredients